Tag Archives: Ingrid Thulin

 It is no slouch and is quite excellent resembling Persona (1966) a Bergman film yet to be released.

-The Silence is sometimes considered the third film in a trilogy that includes Through a Glass Darkly (1961) and Winter Light (1963) and focuses on spiritual issues.
-But they need not be watched sequentially.
+The Silence is sometimes considered the third film in a trilogy that includes Through a Glass Darkly (1961) and Winter Light (1963).
+The trilogy focuses on spiritual issues, but the films need not be watched sequentially.

-His films often center on one character caring for another character with brewing anger, conflict, or self-reflection about life and death and the existence of god.
+His films often center on one character caring for another character who is brewing anger, conflict, or self-reflection about life, death, and the existence of God.

 Traveling through an unnamed European country on the brink of war, sickly, intellectual Ester (Ingrid Thulin), her sister Anna (Gunnel Lindblom), and Anna’s young son, Johan (Jorgen Lindstrom), check into a near-empty hotel for shelter.

-They cannot verbally communicate with the locals even though Ester is a linguist.
-They also have trouble communicating with each other due to estrangement.
+Even though Ester is a linguist, they cannot verbally communicate with the locals.
+They also have trouble communicating with each other due to their estrangement.

 Anna provokes her sister by enjoying a dalliance with a local waiter, while Johan, left to himself, has a series of strange encounters that heighten their growing isolation.